deepaksood619/deepaksood619.github.io/docs/computer-science/courses/microsoft-excel-google-sheets.md

 - =PMT(D5,D6,D4) - calculate emi amount for loan
 - What-if analysis
   - GoalSeek
+- =PERCENTILE(A2:A20, 0.5) # to get 50th percentile value
+- =PERCENTILERANK(A2:A20, A2) # relative position of a particular data point within a dataset expressed as a percentage
+- PERCENTRANK.INC: Calculates the percentile rank of a value, including the smallest and largest values.
+- PERCENTRANK.EXC: Calculates the percentile rank of a value, excluding the smallest and largest values.

 - IF
   - SUMIF, SUMIFS, COUNTIF, COUNTIFS